 There is no tort for the spoliation of evidence.
 Goin v.
 Shoppers Food Warehouse Corp., 890 A.2d 894 (Md.
 App.
 2006).
 The destruction or alteration of evidence by a party gives rise to inferences or presumptions unfavorable to the spoliator, the nature of the inference being dependent upon the intent or motivation of the party.
 Unintentional destruction by a party gives rise to an inference that the evidence would have been unfavorable to the party.
-Intentional destruction by a party gives rise to an inference that the evidence would have been unfavorable.
+Intentional destruction by a party gives rise to an inference that the evidence would have been unfavorable and that the party was aware that the evidence would have been unfavorable.
 Miller v.
 Montgomery County, 494 A.2d 761(Md.
 App.
 1985).